ayesha-xainab/recall/README.md

 Students spend a huge amount of time doing something that isn't actually studying: reformatting their own notes into flashcards or quiz questions before an exam.
 Recall removes that step entirely.
 Paste in raw, messy lecture notes or a textbook excerpt, pick a format, and get back study-ready material instantly.

-**Who it's for:** students (school, university, or self-taught learners) who have notes but no time to turn them into something they can actually drill themselves on — especially useful the night before an exam.
+**Who it's for:** students (school, university, or self-taught learners) who have notes but no time to turn them into something they can actually drill themselves on (especially useful the night before an exam).

-This isn't a notes app or a generic "chat with your PDF" clone — it's a single-purpose tool built around one real, specific workflow: *notes in → drillable study material out*, in three interchangeable formats.
+This isn't a notes app or a generic "chat with your PDF" clone; it's a single-purpose tool built around one real, specific workflow: *notes in → drillable study material out*, in three interchangeable formats.

 ## b.
 Live App